stople/x16-smc/doc/update_bad_v2.md

 IMPORTANT: DO NOT DOWNLOAD AND UPDATE SMC FIRMWARE AT THIS STEP!

-Once VERA and ROM have been updated to R47, type "HELP" and note the SMC version.
-You can also poll the bootloader version using "PRINT I2CPEEK($42,$8E)".
+Once VERA and ROM have been updated to R47, type `HELP` and note the SMC version.
+You can also poll the bootloader version using `PRINT I2CPEEK($42,$8E)`.
 If it shows "2", you may either have the good or the bad v2 bootloader.
 You may want to take a picture of the versions you have before you proceed.
 The bad bootloader seem to at least be present in PR boards between PR00100 and PR00831, with SMC version 45.1.0.
 From around PR00900, X16s are delivered with 47.0.0, likely with a good bootloader.

 ### Update procedure